The continuity of changing consumer behaviour

 The pace of change

-While it may be true that many retailers face a challenge in keeping in-store footfall at a peak, is the notion of changing consumer behaviour really such a “devastating”, or indeed novel, concept?
-The idea has gained currency in marketing commentary, largely as a response to the unrelenting influx of new technologies into the marketing arena.
+Many retailers face a challenge in keeping in-store footfall at a peak.
+Is the notion of changing consumer behaviour really such a “devastating”, or indeed novel, concept?
+The idea has gained currency in marketing commentary.
+It’s largely a response to the unrelenting influx of new technologies into the marketing arena.
 Although technology has opened many new avenues for creative exploration, it can often feel like a game in which the goalposts are constantly being moved.

 For Campaign Live, the continued rise of Virtual Reality (VR) technology is the biggest technology challenge.
 Boldly claiming that ‘we’re leaving the age of products and advertising,’ Campaign Live argued that ‘for years, brands have relied on marketing to bring them closer to consumers’ but with ‘72% of millennials prioritis[ing] experience over ‘stuff’’, marketers are increasingly making forays into the creation of meaningful experience.’